 - Simplify pasture management instruction to workers and relief milkers.

-This is a twelve month program, starting with two theory days and five on farm days throughout the year to help participants apply in practise the principals of profitable feeding.
-This includes a one off one-to–one consultation to support your pasture rotation decisions utilizing the Rotation Right Tool.
-To find out more or to register contact your local Regional Development Program.
+FPFP is a 12-month program, starting with two theory days and five on-farm days throughout the year to help participants apply in practise the principals of profitable feeding.
+This includes a one off one-on-none consultation to support pasture rotation decisions utilising the Rotation Right Tool.

 Dairy farmers looking to find out more about FPFP should contact their local Dairy Australia regional team.